ladislavskufca/Advent-of-Code-2015-personal-solutions/README.md

-# Advent of Code 2015 solutions by mclado
+# Advent of Code solutions

 Here are my solutions of Advent of Code 2015 problems.
 Don't you know what Advent of Code is?
 Check it out at http://adventofcode.com/.